cyscale/cyscale.com/src/markdown/blog/2024-02-19-multi-cloud-security-what-cisos-ctos-need-to-know.md

   - Cloud Security
   - Cloud Native Security
 date: 2024-02-19T11:40:03.512Z
-description: "While multi-cloud companies gain several advantages, careful not to compromise on security and visibility, giving the CISO or CTO sleepless nights. "
+description: "While multi-cloud gives several advantages, be careful not to compromise on security and visibility, giving the CISO or CTO sleepless nights. "
-seoDescription: "While multi-cloud companies gain several advantages, careful not to compromise on security and visibility, giving the CISO or CTO sleepless nights. "
+seoDescription: While multi-cloud gives several advantages, be careful not to compromise on security and visibility, giving the CISO or CTO sleepless nights.
 featuredpost: true
-featuredimage: /img/40_blog-cover-cnapp-multi-cloud-tools.png
+featuredimage: /img/multicloud-security-ciso-cto.png
 tableOfContents: true
 ---
 ## Why go multi-cloud?
 It’s not always by choice